 Of the original 400 issued rifles sent to Mexico, I have yet to see one.
 I hope they are in a storage facility deep in a dusty Mexican armory somewhere waiting for me to discover them.

 So!… what happened to the known rifles that went to Germany?
 Of the approximately 3,500 Mondragon rifles that went to Germany battle losses probably accounted for many.
 Normal wear and tear during wartime use would have also ruined many.
 I have read that “most likely they were destroyed after the hostilities ceased”.
 However, it’s been my observation that after any war money is rather tight.
 Then, why would you destroy an asset even if it is obsolete?
-Considering the vast war reparations the allies demanded from Germany it would certainly make sense that Britain and France would sell off whatever they could.
+Considering the extreme war reparations the allies demanded from Germany it would certainly make sense that Britain and France would sell off whatever they could.

 Today, any Mondragon rifle is extremely rare.
 If you have one, it is probably worth the price of a new pickup truck or SUV.
 A really bad one, missing parts, will go for about $6k, a presentation piece will go as high as $100k+